13 Excellent Fantasy Football League Ideas

 But I do think people don’t take advantage of how exciting the draft and the draft lottery can be.
 Too often, we’re all so excited to get the draft going, that we zoom through the lottery and rush our way through the draft.
 Take a step back and enjoy it!

 4. DRAFTING DRAFT PICKS: Also, consider allowing the lottery winner to choose where in the draft they’d like to pick.
-Personally, I’d rather have the third overall pick over the first two picks.
-You’d get one of the top three running backs (Jamaal Charles, LeSean McCoy or Adrian Peterson), and you’d end up with a higher draft pick in the second round than the other two owners.
+Many times, I’d rather have the third overall pick over the first two picks.
+You’d get a top-three player and you’d end up with a higher draft pick in the second round than the other two owners.

 Riding the Waivers